PatricReineri/pokemon-card-classifier/README.md

     ![Webcam Capture](w1.png)

+    - **"Next" Button:** Click the "Next" button to close the Tkinter window and start a new capture.
 4. **Test the trained model:**

     You can test the trained model using the `card_classifier_usage.py` script.
 This script allows you to provide an image for classification and will display the predicted result.
 Run the script with: